tymyrddin/red-app/source/docs/techniques/shells.md

 ## Steps

 * Browse the site and find each upload functionality.
-* Start with basic test by simply uploading a web shell using Weevely.
+* Start with basic test by uploading a webshell using Weevely.
 * If that fails, try the bypasses.
 If a bypass is successful, exploit further, or try another.
-* Upload small POC report.
+* Make report.

 ## Blacklisting bypass